MathsJam/mathsjam-site/index.md

 <div id="honkin-red" class="content-block">
 <h3>COVID-19 NOTICE</h3>
-<p>Due to the global pandemic, we are not encouraging MathsJams to meet in person.
-In some parts of the world, they are meeting again, at the discretion of local organisers - use the <a href="http://www.mathsjam.com/find-a-jam">find a jam</a> page to find your local.</p>
+<p>Due to the global pandemic, most MathsJams are not meeting in person, and we're encouraging people to stay safe and be careful.
+In some parts of the world, Jams are meeting again, at the discretion of local organisers - use the <a href="http://www.mathsjam.com/find-a-jam">find a jam</a> page to find your local.</p>

-<p>Arrangements for an online virtual MathsJam (via Slack) are in place for anyone who's missing their usual Jam, and you can follow along as usual on <a href="http://www.twitter.com/mathsjam">Twitter</a>.
+<p>Arrangements for an online virtual MathsJam (via Slack/Zoom) are in place for anyone who wants it, and you can follow along as usual on <a href="http://www.twitter.com/mathsjam">Twitter</a>.
 Please contact your local Jam organiser for details of how to get involved.</p>
 </div>

 **MathsJam** is a monthly opportunity for like-minded self-confessed maths enthusiasts to get together in a pub and share stuff they like.
 Puzzles, games, problems, or just anything they think is cool or interesting.